-I don’t use flash for birth photography, because it would distract the staff, the parents, and potentially startle the baby or hurt his/her eyes.
+I don’t use flash when doing birth photo sessions , because it would distract the staff, the parents, and potentially startle the baby or hurt his/her eyes.

-In the lead up to a birth, ensure the parents check with the hospital and their doctor/midwife that they allow a birth photographer.
+In the lead up to the birth, ensure the parents check with the hospital and their doctor/midwife/doula that they allow a professional birth photographer.

-When I first arrive, I introduce myself to staff and tell them the parents have booked me to photograph their birth.
-I will do this again if a staff handover occurs whilst I’m there because the rostered midwives may not be aware of my presence.
+When I first arrive, I introduce myself to the staff and tell them the parents have booked me to photograph their birth.
+I will do this again if the staff handover occurs whilst I’m there because the rostered midwives may not be aware of my presence.

 I reassure them I will not get in their way, by explaining it will be entirely unposed, without interrupting the natural flow and order of the process.
 I also want them to know they don’t need to worry about getting in my shot…. the priority is in fact me ensuring I don’t get in their way.
 To that end, I also ask them to feel free to move me at any time during the birth.

-Shoot from wherever you can, just make sure that you avoid getting in the way of any of the staff.
+During a birth photography session, shoot from wherever you can.
+Just make sure that you avoid getting in the way of any of the staff.
 Conversely, if they direct you to shoot from only one little corner of the room, then make that corner work!